Risk Factors & Alzheimer's Disease Prevention

 - Do puzzles such as crosswords or number games

 - Learn something new – a new language or new skill (e.g. cooking, knitting, playing an instrument, etc.)

 - Try doing something in a different way (e.g. take a different route to work or try writing with your non-dominant hand)

-Try these websites for some brain-challenging games:
+Try this website for some brain-challenging games:

 5) Stay socially connected